thoughtbot/maintaining-open-source-projects/book/06-licenses.md

 intellectual workers can publish their creations immediately and wait for licensing requests from people who want to use or re-publish their works.

-If a piece of software does not carry a license, it is not free software unless it has been explicitly and validly placed in the public domain.
+A piece of software that doesn't carry a license is not free software until it has been explicitly and validly placed in the public domain.
 Free software developers prefer to explicitly allow the use, modification and redistribution of their work so that they benefit from peer review, testing and extensions that the emerging community provide.
-By default, copyright law doesn't allow that, and we need to use those very same laws to guarantee this collaborative way of development.
+By default, copyright law doesn't allow that, and we need to use those very same laws to guarantee collaborative workflows.

 In this chapter we explore the different ways we can allow that.